areed1192/python-sec/README.md

 ## Setup

-Right now, the library is not hosted on **PyPi** so you will need to do a local install on your system if you plan to use it in other scrips you use.

-First, clone this repo to your local system.
-After you clone the repo, make sure to run the `setup.py` file, so you can install any dependencies you may need.
-To run the `setup.py` file, run the following command in your terminal.
+To install the `python-sec` library simply use the `pip` package.
+To install the package, run the command in the desired python environment.

 ```console
 pip install python-sec
 ```

-This will install all the dependencies listed in the `setup.py` file.
-Once done you can use the library wherever you want.

 ## Usage